drbean/edit/steve/adventure.md

 How will they decide if they are successful or not?

-It doesn't matter if you didn't understand what your first partner said.
+It doesn't matter if you didn't understand what your second partner said about her/his first partner.
 In fact, it is better if you use your imagination.
-GIVE the first partner some       +ideas, GOALS, measures of SUCCESS.
+GIVE the first partner some ideas, GOALS, measures of SUCCESS.